 Bogotá is abuzz with development.
 New direct flights have made access to this bustling Colombian capital easier, cheaper, and more comfortable than ever before.
-New hotels are popping up across the city at breakneck speed (like the much-anticipated W Hotel, set to debut next year) – including two of our favorite additions, personally vetted during my trip there last week, including the smart-splurge B.O.G.
+Hotels are popping up across the city at breakneck speed (like the much-anticipated W Hotel, set to debut next year), including two of our favorite additions, personally vetted during my trip there last week: the smart-splurge B.O.G.
 Hotel and great-value Royal Sonesta Bogotá.
-And if you’re looking for firsthand tips on what to do and see once you touch down, our very own Jim Sherman reported about some on-the-ground tips from his recent trip.
+And if you’re looking for firsthand tips on what to do and see once you touch down, our very own Jim Sherman has reported on some on-the-ground tips from his recent trip.
 Read more

 Hot spring retreats can border on the humdrum – you’ve seen one, you’ve seen them all.
 Or so I thought.
 Then I heard about Colombia’s Santa Rosa de Cabal, which is not only blessed with natural therapeutic thermal springs (one of which is actually fed by a piping-hot waterfall!), but surrounded by impossibly lush landscapes of rolling hills, fertile pastureland, and soaring mountain peaks, all set in Colombia’s picturesque “Coffee Triangle.”
 After 10 months of trotting the globe, soaking my weary bones in warm waters, in wondrous natural surroundings, sounded like just the ticket for some much needed R & R. Read more

 No matter where we call home, we share one thing in common: gathering around the table to break bread and crack open a bottle or two.
 Sometimes when the conversation and local liquor get flowing, the result is a big old headache the following morning.